 Leaving the EU - getting prepared

-is very keen to make sure that businesses and individuals prepare for the EU exit as best they can.
+The Government is very keen to make sure that businesses and individuals prepare for the EU exit as best they can.
 The Government are responsible for setting out the information to help people know what they may need to do.

 Leaving the EU website has a range of information available to help understand what the impact may be and how to make sure your business is well prepared.

 Further information, including a Business Brexit Checklist, produced by the British Chamber of Commerce is also available on the

 Implications for services

 As a district, we are very proud of the diverse communities we have.
 Sometimes uncertainty or changes can have an impact on community relations.

-community tension concerns please contact our community cohesion team on 01924
+If you have any community tension concerns please contact our community cohesion team on 01924 305031 or email

 If you witness or feel you have been a victim of hate crime you can report it to

-138 1625 or West Yorkshire Police on 101 or 999 (in an emergency)
+West Yorkshire Police on 101 or 999 (in an emergency)

 EU, EEA and Swiss citizens already living in the UK who would like to remain a resident in the country after the UK leaves the European Union will need to apply under the Settlement Scheme (EUSS) in order to continue residing in the UK after that time.